mapproxy/mapproxy/doc/configuration.rst

   can either be absolute (e.g. ``/tmp/lock/mapproxy``) or relative to the mapproxy.yaml file.
 Defaults to ``./cache_data/dir_of_the_cache/tile_locks``.

 ``concurrent_tile_creators``
-  This limits the number of parallel requests MapProxy will make to a source WMS.
-This limit is per request and not for all MapProxy requests.
+  This limits the number of parallel requests MapProxy will make to a source.
+This limit is per request for this cache and not for all MapProxy requests.
 To limit the requests MapProxy makes to a single server use the ``concurrent_requests`` option.

   Example: A request in an uncached region requires MapProxy to fetch four meta-tiles.
 A ``concurrent_tile_creators`` value of two allows MapProxy to make two requests to the source WMS request in parallel.
-The splitting of the meta tile and the encoding of the new tiles will happen in parallel to.
+The splitting of the meta-tile and the encoding of the new tiles will happen in parallel to.

 ``link_single_color_images``